LanHikari22/lan-setup-notes/lan/llm/weekly/2025/Wk 27 001 Create Sped up Gifs from Screencasts.md

-# 1 Wk 27 001 Create Sped up Gifs from Screencasts

-# 2 Objective
+# 1 Objective

 This relates to [[Wk 26 005 Linux screen recording to gif]].
 There, we learned to turn a screen cast into a gif.
 Now I have an 18-minute screencast I want to become a 2 minute gif.

-# 3 Solution

-# 4 LLM Instructions
+# 2 LLM Instructions
 - This is a diagnostic document and not a conversation.
 Everything shared is context.
 Address the questions tagged (Q#) like (Q1) for example.
 If you see something like (~1), assume it part of the archive and not a latest set of questions.
 	- Since it keeps occurring, I ask Again
 	- !!!
 NEVER RESPOND TO (~1), (~2), etc.